 Frequently Asked Questions About Membership at Seattle Yacht Club

 A. To become a Member, a Candidate must be sponsored by one SYC voting member and recommended by three SYC voting members.
 Your sponsor will need to check out an Application Packet from the Membership Director or online.
 Additionally, Application Packets can be mailed to a sponsoring member.
 You have 90 days from the date of issue in which to complete the Application Packet.
 All completed applications will be reviewed by the Membership Committee and approved by the Board of Trustees to be considered for membership.
 Processing time takes 30-60 days once the completed application has been received.

 A. If you are active in boating and get involved in the local boating activities, you will most likely meet someone who is a member of SYC and they can introduce you to others - simply start asking around.
 Social Media, such as Facebook or LinkedIn, can help provide connections based on employers, professional associations and others within your network.
 Follow our pages and join the conversations.

 A. No - the fee is non-refundable and non-transferable.
 Seattle Yacht Club membership is a non-equity membership.

-A. An active interest in boating in the Northwest.
-Boat ownership is strongly recommended for applicants over age 36.
+A. SYC welcomes applications for membership from Northwest boaters who would like to join our active community.
 Membership will not be approved if applying for business reasons.
 For more specific questions, please contact the SYC Membership Director.

 A. Use of the Club's restaurants, bar, meeting rooms, banquet facilities, guest moorage at the Club, permanent moorage subject to availability (contact the SYC Moorage Administrator for information on slip availability and rates), Elliott Bay clubhouse facilities and moorage (subject to availability), and use of our 10 Outstations (listed below), and reciprocal privileges to more than 200 other yacht clubs around the world.

 - Cortes Bay – Desolation Sound, B.C.